Enrollment

 How do apply to enroll in Aletheia Christian Academy?

 Begin the enrollment process by downloading and filling out the enrollment application.
-The form is a fillable PDF that you can type on, or if you prefer, you can print the application and fill it out by hand.
+You can print the application and fill it out by hand.
 Then email, mail, or drop it off at our office.
 We will review your application and contact you regarding the next steps which includes an in-person interview and tour of the school.

 What grades are taught at ACA?